 In a nutshell: The new 3er is still one of the best all-rounders you’ll come across, as it truly does it all.

-Full Disclosure: BMW Australia lent us the car for this review for a week with a full tank of diesel.
+Full Disclosure: The vehicle tested here was provided by BMW Australia for a week with a full tank of diesel.
 All additional fuel costs were covered by the author.
 Additionally, our friends at MPF Detailing gave it a complimentary express detail for us prior to our photoshoot.